osu-wams/osu_migrations/README.md

 4. ### Migrate Custom Block Content
-   We need to migrate all the custom block contents first before paragraphs as we use block content in the paragraph migration, and we want to ensure all the original ID's of the blocks are there first.
+   We need to migrate all the custom block contents first before paragraphs as we use block content in the paragraph migration, and we want to ensure all the original IDs of the blocks are there first.

    `drush migrate:import --tag='OSU Custom Blocks'`
 5. ### Paragraphs to Layout Builder
-   Paragraphs to Layout Builder migration requires two steps:
+   Paragraphs to Layout Builder migration require two steps:

     1. #### Run all the Paragraphs to LB migrations first.
        `drush migrate:import --tag='OSU Paragraphs'`